-Host a Hanukkah Potluck
+Have a Hanukkah Potluck

 For this party, ask your friends to bring classic Hanukkah dishes to your home for a festive but casual potluck.
 Someone can be in charge of latkes, for example, or the jelly donuts sufganiyot.
 You'll be in charge of a larger main dish, like brisket.
 Then, serve everything buffet style and let everyone mingle as they eat.

-Have Fun With a Holiday Card Decorating Party
+Get Crafty With a Holiday Card-Decorating Party

 Calling all crafters!
 Set up a photo booth and a table of supplies—like cardstock, glitter, stencils, and stickers—and ask your friends over to make different holiday cards from the images.
 Be sure to remind your friends to have addresses ready, too, since you'll also hand out envelopes and stamps for the finishing touches.
 In fact, end the party by walking over to the nearest mailbox and depositing your creations together.

 What to Serve: Keep the menu light for this party since most of the time will be spent working on the cards.
 Cheesy chili baked potato fries from The Minimalist Baker will be gone before you know it.